 Payments will be made after income has already been taxed regardless whether they are coming from your tax returns, wages or payments you make yourself.

-Can child support Take my federal tax return?
+Can child support Take my federal tax return in Wyoming?

 Yes, Wyoming allows federal income tax refunds to be withheld when payments are overdue.
 If you are making payments on time, then your federal tax return should not be impacted.

-What rights does a father have if not on birth certificate?
+What rights does a father have if not on the birth certificate?

 If the father isn’t on the birth certificate but the parents are married, then paternity is assumed.
 If parents are unmarried, then the father will need to clarify his rights by establishing paternity through the courtroom.